 Last but not least, Mr. Kan Chun Kit, regional director of Asia Pacific Desktop Metal, highlighted how their company is committed to making metal 3D printing accessible for engineers.
 Besides introducing the Production System that marks a fundamental shift in how products will be made production-level and will be out in 2019, he also introduced the newly released Studio System+ and Studio Fleet that will broaden accessibility further.

 In between sessions during the conference, attendees were able to view the solutions that Universal Robots and Shonan Design had to offer at their booths with their 3D printed vacuum end-of-arm-tooling with bent fingers and 3D scanning solutions respectively, and how 3D printing comes into the picture.

 Also on display at the foyer were our wide range of 3D printed samples that showed the capability of what 3D printers can achieve, both functionally and aesthetically.
 Advanced machines like the Stratasys J750 and F450, as well as the Studio Printer from Desktop Metal, gave attendees a first-hand visualization of what they looked like up-close.

 Having taken all into consideration, 3D printing is here to stay and there’s a lot of reasons to be excited for the future with lower price points and easier manufacturing processes.

 To explore more on enjoying unparalleled innovation and design freedom with 3D printing implementation for your business, please click Marketing Collaboration to learn more.

 For more information about the 3D Printing solutions and technologies that Creatz3D have to offer, please visit creatz3d.com.sg.
-You can also contact them directly via email@example.com or by calling +65 6631 8555.
+You can also contact us directly via firstname.lastname@example.org or by calling +65 6631 8555.